Getting to Know Allah

 2:176 That is because Allah has revealed the Book with the truth; and those who disagree about the Book are in great dissent.

-And so it goes ...
-We are just a few verses into the second chapter of the Koran and already the Compassionate One is talking incessantly about roasting people.
-He will finally give it a rest more than one-hundred chapters later, more than six thousand verses later with the story of the hapless Abu Lahab roasting over an open fire with wood that his wife is forced to provide.
+It’s only the second chapter of the Koran—one hundred and twelve to go—and the Compassionate is talking incessantly about roasting people.
+He will finally give it a rest more than six thousand verses later with the story of the hapless Abu Lahab roasting over an open fire stoked by wood that his wife is forced to provide.

 3:10 As to the unbelievers, neither their riches nor their children will avail them anything against Allah; in fact, they shall be the fuel of the Fire.

-Maybe it was an act of kindness to Abu Lahab’s wife who may not have been up to the task of stoking the fire that was barbecuing her husband with unbelievers, or her children depending on your interpretation of “their children will avail them anything against Allah; in fact, they shall be the fuel of the Fire.”
-Or maybe, for Allah, wood and unbelievers are one and the same.
-Consider verse 8:37 where Allah talks about piling those who disbelieve like a cord of wood before casting them into the Fire.
+Abu Lahab may have been an exception to the rule.
+A woman in the depths of Hell may not have been up to the task of stoking the fire barbecuing her husband, or her children—depending on your interpretation of “their children will avail them anything against Allah; in fact, they shall be the fuel of the Fire”—even if Allah had piled the unbelievers she would need close by.

 8:36 Indeed, the unbelievers spend their wealth to bar [people] from Allah’s Path.
 They will continue to spend it, but it will become a source of anguish for them; then they will be vanquished.
 And those who disbelieve shall be gathered in Hell.